 If you want super decadent mashed potatoes, feel free to use heavy cream, I usually do that when serving them on special occasions.

-What are the Best Potatoes for Mashed Potatoes?
+Which potatoes are best for Mashed Potatoes?

 - Starchy potatoes like Yukon Gold and russet potatoes are ideal for mashing.
 They produce tasty, creamy and super fluffy mashed potatoes.